secml-lab-vt/EvolvingThreat-DeepfakeImageDetect/README.md

-# An Analysis of Recent Advances in Deepfake Image Detection in an Evolving Threat Landscape
+# An Analysis of Recent Advances in Deepfake Image Detection in an Evolving Threat Landscape (Official repo)

 In this repository, we release code, datasets and model checkpoints for the paper --- "[An Analysis of Recent Advances in Deepfake Image Detection in an Evolving Threat Landscape](https://arxiv.org/pdf/2404.16212v1)" accepted by IEEE S&P 2024.